radams15/CircuitTesterDocs/Design/docs/algorithms.md

 \newpage

-## Element
+## Component

 ![Element Class](images/Class_Element.png)

-This is the parent class for all elements.
+This is the parent class for all components.

 This has values for the nodes, the value (which is a resistance, a current, a voltage, etc depending on the child class), and a type which is set